A Guide into Amazon Product Description Writing

 “You have to scrum the information into a tight space.
 It is not fun.”

-That is what many an Amazon product description writer think.
-It cannot be further from the truth!
+That is what many product description writers on amazon think.
+It cannot be further from the truth.
 Bullets are magical.

 When challenged to squeeze in a tight space, you have to get rid of unnecessary baggage.
-Remove your oversized coat and boots.
-In fact, only leave the undies on where possible!
+Remove your oversize coat, boots, and if possible, leave the undies on only.

 You want to be essential, useful, and completely helpful.

 In a classical product description, you don’t want to spoil the fun.
-Leave some room for imagination; whet the buyer’s appetite to desire more of the product enough to make them open their wallets.
+Leave some room for imagination.
+You want to whet the buyer’s appetite to desire more of the product enough to make them open their wallets.

 You cannot afford to add one more word if it is unnecessary.
-In fact, you don’t have to use all the bytes worth of space (Remember, there are character limitations for every category).
+You don’t have to use all the bytes worth of space (Remember, there are character limitations for every category).

 Once you have added everything the buyer wants to know, close the art shop and let the product do the rest for you.